amitmerchant1990/reverie/cfp.md

 ### Authorship

 The author list for submissions should include all (and only) individuals who made substantial contributions to the work presented.
-Each author listed on a submission to ARR will be notified of submissions, revisions and the final decision.
+Each author listed on a submission to ARR will be notified of submissions and reviews.

 ### Citation and Comparison